-The Program will accept the following types of documents, if submitted in good order, to demonstrate that an individual has legal authority to establish an Account acting as the Designated Beneficiary’s Authorized Legal Representative:
+The program will accept the following types of documents, if submitted in good order, to demonstrate that an individual has legal authority to establish an account acting as the beneficiary’s Authorized Legal Representative:

 A Texas power of attorney must:

 - be signed by an adult beneficiary who has legal capacity;

 - designate one person to act as attorney in fact or agent (no co-agents are allowed but successors are allowed);

 - grant the agent the authority to act in place of the beneficiary regardless of whether the term “power of attorney” is used;

 - grant the agent the authority or power to manage the banking and other financial institution transactions of the beneficiary or specifically, the beneficiary’s Texas ABLE account;

 - if a durable power of attorney, it must also contain: “This power of attorney is not affected by subsequent disability or incapacity of the principal”; and

 NOTE: A power of attorney instrument executed in another state must comply with the laws of that state.

 - be in writing;